Mespilia: Distribution and habitat

 Mespilia globulus can commonly be found in shallow water, tropical, reef climates such as those in the Indo-Pacific.

-They mainly inhabit shallow water reefs, coral rubble, and seagrass bed environments, generally at depths of 0–200 meters.
+They mainly inhabit shallow water reefs, coral rubble, and seagrass bed environments, generally at depths of 0–200 m.
 They occur in shallow, tropical waters in the Indo-Pacific and Indian Ocean as well as the south west coast of the western Pacific and Japan.
 During the breeding season, Mespilia globulus can be found abundantly near the coast, but are not as common there other times of the year as they migrate slightly off the coast when not breeding.

 Behaviors

 Sea urchins feed in coral reef systems, seagrass beds, and fields of coral rubble by 'grazing', eating organic material that has settled or is growing on structure or on the sea floor, while exhibiting nocturnal foraging behaviors.
 They remain hidden in the coral structure or rocks present in habitat during the day.
 Recent studies have shown that the presence of 'grazing' feeders, such as Mespilia globulus, significantly increases the survival and growth size of the corals.
 However, increased Mespilia globulus density has a negative effect on urchin growth as a result of limited food availability.

 This species has also been observed to agglutinate debris from its environment in an attempt to camouflage or protect itself.
 In the pet industry, M. globulus are said to be stressed or sick if they are not carrying any debris on their test.
 M. globulus has also been observed living in symbiosis with other marine invertebrates, such as crabs, and can be parasitized by some gastropods.